NolanCassidy/Projects/README.md

 ## {210}

-* [squareroot](https://http://nolancassidy.com/alphacode_210/) -  *Python* - Approximate the square root of a number using iteration.
+* [squareroot](https://http://nolancassidy.com/alphacode_210/) - Approximate the square root of a number using iteration. - *Python*
-* [majors](https://http://nolancassidy.com/alphacode_210/) -  *Python* - Exercise in careful loop design with a 'case breakdown' of what should happen on the first iteration, different possibilities in the loop body, and after the last iteration.
-Count number of elements in text file.
+* [counts](https://http://nolancassidy.com/alphacode_210/) - Exercise in careful loop design with a 'case breakdown' of what should happen on the first iteration, different possibilities in the loop body, and after the last iteration.
+Count number of elements in text file. -  *Python*
 * [drawflower](https://http://nolancassidy.com/alphacode_210/) -  *Python* - Practice drawing using turtle graphics.
 * [alphacode](https://http://nolancassidy.com/alphacode_210/) -  *Python* - Practice sequential programming.
 Understand numeric representation and modular arithmetic.